 Then, Cuomo publicly refused to meet with them.
-Moreover, he threatened to build another NY commercial casino in Niagara.
+Moreover, he threatened to build another NY casino in Niagara.
 Meanwhile, some legal experts claim the state does not have a strong case when it comes to compact language.

 While Niagara begs for help, Cuomo giving aid to other NY cities